- About Us

 1. Why do I need a physical exam prior to any immunizations?

 An annual physical exam is the best method we have of ensuring that our patients are healthy enough to be vaccinated.
 If the pet is ill, injured, etc, then immunizing would not be effective, and may even be harmful to the pet.

 2. What vaccinations do I need for my adult dog?

 We divide our canine vaccinations into core (for every dog) and non-core (depending on the individual risk) groups.
 For adult dogs, the core vaccines are the Distemper-Adenovirus-Parvovirus and Rabies vaccines.
 Due to the effectiveness of the vaccines, we do not need to vaccinate for those diseases every year.
-Provided that the dog has been previously immunized against those diseases, we can give vaccines that are effective for 3 years.
-Non-core vaccines (kennel cough, leptospirosis) are given based on the patient?s risk for those diseases.
+Provided that the dog has been previously immunized against those diseases and is not out of date, we can give vaccines that are effective for 3 years.
+Non-core vaccines (kennel cough, leptospirosis) are given based on the patient's risk for those diseases.